bluegenes/2021-paper-sourmash-distance/output/manuscript.md

 These paths include genome comparisons across 33 phyla (29 Bacteria, 4 Archaea), covering roughly a quarter of the 129 phyla (111 Bacteria, 18 Archaea) in GTDB release 95.
 While paths are limited to taxonomies with at least two GTDB representative genomes for each taxonomic rank, these paths provide a rich resource for comparisons at increasing evolutionary distances.

-### Correlation between Scaled MinHash Sequence Identity and Standard Methods
+### Scaled MinHash Sequence Identity Correlates with Standard Methods

 FastANI v1.32 ([@doi:10.1038/s41467-018-07641-9]; run with default parameters)  was used to obtain Average Nucleotide Identity between the anchor genome and each additional genome in its evolutionary path.
 FastANI is targeted at ANI values between 80%-100%, so only values in this range are considered "trusted" and used in **assessing the correlation between Scaled MinHash estimates and FastANI._(TBD)_**